 The parents separated in May 2013 when their daughters were just 5 and 2 years old.
 Since then, litigation concerning the children had been continuous.

 Sadly, over the years the court had found the father had completely lost sight of the girls’ welfare.
 The court order that led to this final appeal was for very limited indirect contact between him and the children.

 It had also made clear he should follow the recommendations of the expert psychologist who had assessed the family.
-She said he should seek therapeutic intervention with a view to then re-establishing his relationship with the children.
+She said he should seek therapeutic intervention to then re-establishing his relationship with the children.

 The court emphasised: “The presumption of parental involvement is very strong, but it is not absolute.
-As in all matters relating to the upbringing of a child, welfare prevails.”
+As in all matters relating to a child’s upbringing, welfare prevails.”

-Osbornes Law has a team of expert children lawyers in London who can discuss your particular circumstances and will explain the full range of options for you and child, as well as divorce and separation where required.
+Osbornes Law has a team of expert children lawyers in London who can discuss your circumstances.
+It will explain the full range of options for you and child and divorce and separation where required.

-While these cases only relate to English law, we deal with both UK and international cases.
-If you are overseas or outside London, we have video conferencing facilities and a full online service to ensure you are kept up to date and fully appraised of your case and legal options.
+While these cases only relate to English law, we deal with UK and international cases.
+If you are overseas or outside London, we have video conferencing facilities and a full online service to ensure you are updated and fully appraised of your case and legal options.

 Lisa Pepper is a partner in the family department specialising in children, divorce and finance matters.
 She is also an accredited mediator.
 She is ranked as a leading lawyer in Chambers UK, Chambers HNW, The Legal 500, Spears HNW directory and Tatler Advisory.